samuel-pratt/samuel-pratt/README.md

 ### Hello 👋

-I'm a Software Developer currently working at [Ensemble](https://ensemble.com), living in Victoria, British Columbia, Canada.
+I'm a Software Developer currently working at [Ensemble](https://ensemble.com), living in Victoria, BC.
 I like building full stack apps using React and Python that have localized applications for Vancouver Island and UVic.

 - 🔭 I’m currently working on [FerryTimes](https://github.com/samuel-pratt/ferrytimes-api), my open-source API for getting info on BC Ferries Sailings, and it's accompanying [app](https://github.com/samuel-pratt/ferrytimes-app) (in progress).